-9. Energy Efficiency:
+Energy Efficiency:

 - a.
-At placed in service, the development will include: - i) ENERGY STAR rated HVAC systems in all units (15 SEER minimum); and - ii) ENERGY STAR refrigerator (19 cubic foot minimum) with ice maker; and - iii) Overhead light fixture connected to a wall switch in the living room and all overhead light fixtures in other rooms connected to a wall switch in the same room; and - iv) All light fixtures fitted with ENERGY STAR light bulbs; and - v) ENERGY STAR rated windows in all units; and - vi) All toilets high efficiency or dual flush.
+At placed in service, the development will include: - vii) ENERGY STAR rated HVAC systems in all units (15 SEER minimum); and - viii) ENERGY STAR refrigerator (19 cubic foot minimum) with ice maker; and - ix) Overhead light fixture connected to a wall switch in the living room and all overhead light fixtures in other rooms connected to a wall switch in the same room; and - x) All light fixtures fitted with ENERGY STAR light bulbs; and - xi) ENERGY STAR rated windows in all units; and - xii) All toilets high efficiency or dual flush.